OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/compile-with-opensilver.md

 Some compilation errors are expected, because OpenSilver currently supports a (fairly large) subset of Silverlight functionality, so manual work should be expected.
 This guide provides tips and guidance to fix those compilation errors.

-### Errors from .xaml.cs sources
+### Errors from .xaml.cs or .xaml.vb sources
 Many different compilation errors related to UI controls can occur if the project consists of **.xaml** files (which Silverlight application usually does).
+For example, errors while migrating C# code :

 ![xaml Errors](/images/XamlErrors.png "xaml Errors")